me701/homework9/README.md

 the basic performance of different implementations of a standard linear algebraic operation (in this case, the matrix-vector operation).

-## Problem 1 - 5 points
+## Problem 1 - 4 points

-Consider the one-dimensional, steady-state, head-conduction equation in *Cartesian* coordinates:
+Consider the one-dimensional, steady-state, heat-conduction equation in *Cartesian* coordinates:

 $$